 San Francisco Giants (70-80) at San Diego Padres (60-90)

-The San Francisco Giants and the San Diego Padres meet in game two of their NL West division set from Petco Park in MLB action on Tuesday.
+The San Francisco Giants and San Diego Padres meet Saturday in MLB action at Petco Park.